vlsena/mathfoundq/mfq/content/english/people/gabriela.md

   - "images/showcase/gabriela.png"

 # meta description
-description : "gabriela ruiz landing page"
+description : "gabriela ruiz loading page"
 summary: M.Sc. student
-categories: msc
+categories: student
 draft: false
 ---
 Bachelor of Computational Physics by the São Carlos Institute of Physics, University of São Paulo (IFSC-USP).
 Currently a Master's Student in Physics at the University of Campinas (UNICAMP).
 Main research interests are nonlocality and measurement incompatibility.